A modular compactification of $\mathcal{M}_{1,n}$ from $A_\infty$-structures

 A key structural result that we repeatedly use is the identification of the universal curve over $\ov{\MM}_{1,n-1}^\infty$ with a blow-up of $\ov{\MM}_{1,n}^\infty$ at $n-1$ special points, in such a way that the exceptional divisors of the blow-up correspond to the universal marked points (see Proposition \ref{blow-up-prop}).
 This also allows us to deduce that $\ov{\MM}_{1,n}^\infty$ is normal and Gorenstein.
 In particular, we deduce that Smyth's moduli stacks $\ov{\MM}_{1,n}(m)$ are normal and Gorenstein, which simplifies some statements in \cite{Smyth-II} formulated using the normalizations.
 In addition, we prove that the Picard group of $\ov{\MM}_{1,n}^\infty$ is freely generated by $\la$ (this was known rationally; we show that the Picard group has no torsion).

 In the second part of the paper we identify the moduli stacks $\UU_{1,n}^{sns}$ with an appropriate moduli of $A_\infty$-structures.
 Namely, we consider minimal $A_\infty$-algebra structures on the graded algebra $E_{1,n}=\Ext^*(G,G)$ for $G=G(C,p_1,\ldots,p_n)$ given by \eqref{generator-C-points-eq}.
 As we mentioned above, up to an isomorphism this algebra does not depend on $(C,p_1,\ldots,p_n)$.
 Passing to the $\G_m$-torsor $\wt{\UU}_{1,n}^{sns}$ allows to fix such an isomorphism canonically.
-Working over a field $k$, we prove using \cite[Cor.\ 4.2.5]{P-ainf} that the functor of minimal $A_\infty$-structures on $E_{1,n}$, viewed up to a gauge equivalence, is representable by an affine scheme $\wt{\MM}_\infty(E_{1,n})$ of finite type over $k$.
+Working over a field $k$, we prove using \cite[Cor.\ 4.2.5]{P-ainf} that the functor of minimal $A_\infty$-structures on $E_{1,n}$, viewed up to a gauge equivalence, is representable by an affine scheme $\MM_\infty(E_{1,n})$ of finite type over $k$.

 {\bf Theorem B}[=Thm.\ \ref{ainf-thm}]. {\it Assume that $\cha(k)\neq 2$ if $n=2$ (resp., $\cha(k)\neq 2,3$ if $n=1$).
-The affine scheme $\wt{\UU}^{sns}_{1,n}\times \Spec(k)$ is naturally isomorphic to the moduli scheme $\wt{\MM}_\infty(E_{1,n})$ of minimal $A_\infty$-structures on the algebra $E_{1,n}$ up to a gauge equivalence.}
+The affine scheme $\wt{\UU}^{sns}_{1,n}\times \Spec(k)$ is naturally isomorphic to the moduli scheme $\MM_\infty(E_{1,n})$ of minimal $A_\infty$-structures on the algebra $E_{1,n}$ up to a gauge equivalence.}

-The proof follows the same strategy as in \cite{P-ainf}: we reduce this to the study of the deformation functors around the most singular point of $\UU_{1,n}^{sns}$ which corresponds to the trivial $A_\infty$-structure.
+The proof of Theorem B follows the same strategy as in \cite{P-ainf}: we reduce this to the study of the deformation functors around the most singular point of $\UU_{1,n}^{sns}$ which corresponds to the trivial $A_\infty$-structure.
 Thus, using the tools developed in \cite{P-ainf} we reduce the proof to studying the deformation functor of the elliptic $n$-fold curve.

-Our work poses several natural questions.
-First, one can consider other alternative compactifications $\ov{\MM}_{1,n}(m)$ constructed by Smyth and try to construct an interpretation in terms of $A_\infty$-structures.
-Given our explicit description of $\ov{\MM}_{1,n}(n-1)$ by quadratic equations in projective space, one can ask whether one can calculate higher syzygies and whether the homogeneous coordinate algebra of $\ov{\MM}_{1,n}(n-1)$ is Koszul.
-Another natural direction for a generalization is to study compactifications of $\MM_{g,n}$ for $n>g$, related to appropriate $A_\infty$-structures---such a study was started by one of us in \cite{P-more-pts}.
-For $n<g$ the naive approach of studying $A_\infty$-structures on the corresponding $\Ext$-algebra probably wouldn't work due to the fact that these $A_\infty$-structures are not determined (up to gauge equivalence) by any finite number of the higher products $\mu^n$ (see \cite[Rem.\ 1.3.2.2]{FisPol}).
-This indicates that there are additional restrictions on $A_\infty$-structures coming from curves in this case.
+Similar approach is used by one of us in the follow-up paper \cite{P-more-pts} on the moduli of curves of genus $g$ with $n\ge g$ marked points forming a non-special divisor.
+However, the latter moduli stack in the case $g=1$ is larger than $\UU_{1,n}^{sns}$ (which it contains as an open substack), so its identification with moduli of $A_\infty$-structures requires the stronger assumption that the characteristic of the ground field is $\neq 2$.